What is sales prospecting?

 CRM systems: Salesforce, HubSpot, Microsoft Dynamics

-Sales engagement: Outreach, Salesloft, Apollo
+Sales engagement: Outreach, Salesloft, and other sequencing platforms

 Marketing automation: Marketo, Pardot, Eloqua